davidsimowitz/Udacity_FSWD_Nanodegree_project_1/README.md

 ---------------------------------------------
 P1: Movie Trailer Website

-This project's objective is to design and build the server-side code necessary to dynamically generate a movie trailer website—where users can view your favorite movies and watch their trailers—from a Python data structure.
+This project's objective was to design and build the server-side code necessary to dynamically generate a movie trailer website—where users can view your favorite movies and watch their trailers—from a Python data structure.
 The list of movies—each including a title, poster, and trailer—is parsed from a text file allowing the static web page to be updated easily after editing the movie list.

 Requirements